 This page/post may contain affiliate links.
 As an Amazon Associate, as well as an affiliate of other programs, this means if you purchase something using these links, I will receive a commission on qualifying purchases at no cost to you!
 For more detailed information, please visit our Affiliate Disclaimer page

-It was November of 2015 when I took that step.
+It was November of 2015 when I took the leap and first started my blog.
 I created it because I believed I had a calling to do so.
 I discussed this with my husband on a 3 hour trip we were making home after spending Thanksgiving with family.
-We got home with me full of excitement, ready to create this ministry that I felt called to.
+We got home and I was full of excitement, ready to create this ministry that I felt called to.
 I got it all up and running and I was happy with it.
 I wrote my first post!

 And then, I did nothing.

 Why?
-Why, when I felt called and was SO sure this is what God was leading me to do, did I let it just sit?
+Why, when I felt called and was SO sure this is what God was leading me to do, did I just shut it down?